kumarvshc/document-processor-app/README.md

 ## Console Application Flow

-- The Console application reads files from a predefined directory.
+- The Console application reads files from a user input directory.
 - The file path is **hardcoded in `Program.cs`**.
 - Files are processed **one by one**.
 - For each file: